Edwin Macharia: Career

 After university, Macharia was hired by McKinsey & Company, where he served clients in the pharmaceutical sector and financial services.

 When he left there, he joined the Clinton Foundation, where he held several roles, including as Director of the Rural Initiative for the HIV/AIDS Initiative of the foundation.
 In this capacity, he was responsible for developing and supporting the execution of programs that extend HIV/AIDS care and treatment services to low-level health facilities, in participating countries.
 His other role there was as Director of Agriculture, where he led a $100m foundation initiative focused on grassroot development.

 In 2007, he ran for Member of Parliament in Kieni constituency against Chris Murungaru who had been implicated in the Anglo-leasing scandal.
 He came in second to Namesyus Warugongo.

 In 2008, he joined Dalberg Advisors and established its Nairobi office.
 He then became the Africa Regional Director where he was instrumental in building out the firm's footprint, talent and capabilities in Africa.
 He also played catalytic roles across the firm, including pioneering the Agriculture & Food Security practice; chairing the Strategy, Impact & Quality Committee, one of two governing bodies in the firm; and incubating Dalberg Implement, which allows Dalberg to take strategy recommendations and work alongside its clients to bring them to life.

 At the end of 2019, Macharia was elected as Global Managing Partner at Dalberg Advisors, leading the firm across world He also continues to support clients on a range of issues including strategy, operational efficiency, and program implementation.

+In the early 2020s, Macharia co-founded Axum Earth, where he serves as Managing Partner.
+Through Axum, he works with leaders across government, philanthropy, and the private sector to develop strategies and mobilize capital for initiatives focused on development, climate innovation, and inclusive economic growth in Africa.
+He also leads the Alliance for Health Financing in Africa (AHFIA), an initiative aimed at unlocking sustainable financing solutions for healthcare systems across the continent.